Visual Artist

 Year: 2024

-Nasim Makaremi Nia is an artist and art educator based in Newfoundland and Labrador.
-She holds an MSc in Solid-State Physics and a Master of Fine Arts (MFA) from Grenfell Campus, Memorial University of Newfoundland and Labrador.
-Her multidisciplinary practice includes painting, drawing, printmaking, and textiles, with her physics background playing a significant role in shaping her artistic perspective.
+Nasim Makaremi Nia is an artist and art educator who has made Newfoundland and Labrador her home since 2020.
+She is currently pursuing an Interdisciplinary PhD at Memorial University and holds both an MSc in Physics from the University of Mohaghegh Ardabili and a Master of Fine Arts (MFA) from Grenfell Campus, Memorial University of Newfoundland and Labrador.

-Her work explores themes such as humanity, lived experience, women's emotions, and immigration.
-She uses elements like animals, sanitary pads, and folded paper to address censorship and explore connections to land and identity.
-In 2022, she received the Emerging Artist Award at the Excellence in Visual Arts Awards presented by VANL-CARFAC.
+Nasim’s work explores themes of humanity, lived experience, women’s emotions, and immigration.
+Incorporating symbolic elements such as animals, sanitary pads, and folded paper, she confronts censorship while examining ideas of land, belonging, and identity.
+In 2022, she received the Emerging Artist Award at the Excellence in Visual Arts Awards, presented by VANL-CARFAC.